 Myth #6: My clients prefer paper/MS Word documents.

 Reality: Do they really?
-2020 has shown us that the only way to onboard new clients is to deliver a digital experience in lots of cases.
+The past few years have shown us that the only way to onboard new clients is to deliver a digital experience in lots of cases.
 On top of that, your clients found out that digital documents are a lot more convenient, saving you plenty of time and resources.
 Your clients are already expecting you to meet them where they are’?and they are online.
 Beyond that, as everyone went digital in 2020, inboxes got overcrowded, which means if you deliver your documents via email, it’s a lot easier for them to get lost in the pile of promotional mail.

 But a paper-based document management system, above all, means significant time and financial losses.
 That’s what the statistics say.
 Almost 45% of companies spend a week (sounds terrifying, doesn’t it) just to sign a contract.
 Manual contract management results in 21% overall staff productivity loss due to record issues.
 Besides, 83% of professionals recreate papers missing in the law firm network.
 50% of the time is lost in document drafting.
 92% of collaborating lawyers are at risk of losing files through email use, not to mention email file sharing may put their company at risk.